Karolinenylaender/MSSwaypointsSearch/readme.md

 - number of experiments

 Step 3:
 Check that the it saves to is correct.
-This might need to adjusted in the pathEvaluation files
+This might need to adjusted in the pathEvaluation files, but you only need to change the "basepath" variable to suit your path

 Step 4:
 run the file multiobjectiveSearch.m

+Step 5:
+Load the results
+Each generation and experiments is saved to a path.